Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Concluding Remarks and Open Problems

-To summarize, we have shown that there exists a language $L_d$ that is accepted by some nondeterministic Turing machines but not by any polynomial-time deterministic Turing machines.
-To achieve this, we first encode any single-tape deterministic Turing machine into an integer by using the method presented in \cite{AHU74}.
-And then we concatenate the binary string representing the single-tape DTM itself and its order of polynomial together to represent a polynomial-time DTM.
-Our encoding of polynomial-time DTM makes it very convenient for us to map a polynomial-time DTM to an integer.
+To summarize, we have shown that there exists a language $L_d$ that is accepted by some nondeterministic Turing machines but by no polynomial-time deterministic Turing machines.
+To achieve this, we first encode any single-tape deterministic Turing machine into a positive integer (i.e., a binary string) by using the method given in \cite{AHU74}.
+After that, the polynomial-time deterministic Turing machine $(M,k)$ could be the concatenation of the binary string representing $M$ itself followed by the order $10^k1$ of $(M,k)$.
+Our encoding of a polynomial-time deterministic Turing machine makes it very convenient for us to map any polynomial-time deterministic Turing machine to a positive integer, thus showing that the set $P$ of all polynomial-time deterministic Turing machines is enumerable, and simultaneously, the encoding makes it very convenient for us to control the running time, i.e., the time complexity of the simulating machine $M_0$ constructed in Section \ref{sec:diagonalization1}.

-Next, we design a four-tape universal nondeterministic Turing machine that diagonalizes against all polynomial-time deterministic Turing machines.
-The Theorem \ref{theorem4} illustrates in detail the operation of the universal nondeterministic Turing machine, showing that there is a language $L_d$ accepted by this universal nondeterministic Turing machine but by no polynomial-time deterministic Turing machines.
-In Theorem \ref{theorem5}, we carefully examine the running time of the universal nondeterministic Turing machine, demonstrating that it runs in time $O(n^k)$ for any $k\in\mathbb{N}_1$.
-We then demonstrate Theorem \ref{theorem6}, which states that $L_d\in\mathcal{NP}$.
-Combining Theorem \ref{theorem4} and Theorem \ref{theorem6}, Theorem \ref{theorem1} follows.
+Next, we design a four-tape universal nondeterministic Turing machine $M_0$ that diagonalizes against all of the polynomial-time deterministic Turing machines.
+The Theorem \ref{theorem4} illustrates the operation of the universal nondeterministic Turing machine $M_0$ in detail, showing that there is a language $L_d$ accepted by this universal nondeterministic Turing machine $M_0$ but by no polynomial-time deterministic Turing machines.
+In Theorem \ref{theorem5}, we carefully analyze the running time of the universal nondeterministic Turing machine $M_0$, showing that it runs within time for any $k\in\mathbb{N}_1$.
+We then demonstrate Theorem \ref{theorem6}, which states that Combining Theorem \ref{theorem4} and Theorem \ref{theorem6}, Theorem \ref{theorem1} hence follows.
+As we observed, the techniques applied in this work, as an interesting application, can be utilized to show that {\em one-way functions in the worst-case model} (see p.
+281--284 in \cite{Pap94}, or see also \cite{Ko85,GS88}) do exist.